Can I Trademark a Phrase?

 Section 17 of the Trade Marks Act 1995 (Cth) (“the Act”) defines a trade mark as “.. a sign used, or intended to be used, to distinguish goods or services dealt with or provided in the course of trade by a person from goods or services so dealt with or provided by any other person”.

 A trade mark can be a wide range of things, including but not limited to: a logo, word, letter, colour, sound, smell, picture and/ or phrase.
-As section 17 provides, it is also an inherent requirement of the definition of a trade mark, that the trade mark itself is distinctive.
-A trade mark is distinctive where it is capable of distinguishing a traders goods and/ or services from that of other traders.
+As section 17 provides, it is also an inherent requirement of the definition of a trade mark that the trade mark itself is distinctive.
+A trade mark is distinctive where it is capable of distinguishing a trader’s goods and/ or services from those of other traders.
 A trade mark will not be distinctive if it is descriptive and contains material that other traders are likely to want to use in connection with their goods and/ or services.

 A trade mark may still be capable of registration where an objection is raised pertaining to a lack of distinctiveness (under s 41 of the Act).
-However, overcoming such objections can be costly and time consuming as substantial evidence of use is required to be submitted in order to overcome the raised objection(s).
+However, overcoming such objections can be costly and time-consuming, as substantial evidence of use is required to be submitted in order to overcome the raised objection(s).

 Can I trademark a phrase?